|See if you qualify & create account!|

 Does West Virginia 3StepDivorce™ work if I have children?

 It sure does.
-The West Virginia 3StepDivorce™ deals with all issues regarding children, including but not limited to, physical and legal custody, visitation and support, care, health insurance and tax deductions.
+The West Virginia 3StepDivorce™ allows you to address all issues regarding children, including but not limited to, physical and legal custody, visitation and support, care, health insurance and tax deductions.

 Do I need a lawyer to file for divorce in West Virginia?

-Not with West Virginia 3StepDivorce™.
 Thousands of people divorce in West Virginia every year without hiring a lawyer.
-West Virginia 3StepDivorce™ gives you all the divorce documents required by the court.

 When spouses cannot agree about the terms and conditions of their divorce, they sometimes end up in court where a judge makes decisions for them.
 This is called a contested divorce, and hiring a lawyer is a good idea in this case.